jianostack/jianostack.github.io/gists/wordpress-on-azure-app-service.md

 ## Github action Build and deploy PHP app to Azure Web App
 Go to the repository and then the actions page
-Create a new workflow, search for Deploy a PHP app to an Azure Web App
+Create a new workflow, search for Deploy a PHP app to an Azure Web App See instructions on workflow yml to configure Github permissions
+- create service principle
+- download publish profile
+- add to Github secrets

 ## Uploads to Azure Blob
 Go to W3 Total cache plugin, general settings page and activate Azure CDN